 General.
 The Preferred Units represent limited partner interests in AREP and have such rights and designations as described below.
 The Preferred Units will be evidenced by certificates issued by the Partnership.
+The Preferred Units are registered under the Exchange Act and the Partnership is subject to the reporting requirements of the Exchange Act.
 The Partnership is required to file periodic reports containing financial and other information with the Commission.

-There is no existing market for the Preferred Units and there can be no assurance that a market for the Preferred Units will develop.
-The Partnership will seek to list the Preferred Units on the NYSE, however, there can be no assurance that the Preferred Units will be accepted for listing on such exchange.
-Resale of Preferred Units held by the General Partner and its affiliates will be restricted under federal securities laws and by virtue of certain agreements of the General Partner and its affiliates.
+There is no existing market for the Preferred Units.
+The Preferred Units issued on exercise of the Rights will be listed on the NYSE under the symbol "ACP PR."
+Trading in the Preferred Units is expected to commence on a when issued basis on the Business Day following the Expiration Date.
+Preferred Units acquired pursuant to exercise of the Rights will be freely transferable after consummation of this Offering.
+Resale of Preferred Units held by the General Partner and its affiliates, including the Guarantor, will be restricted under federal securities laws.
 The Preferred Units will not be evidenced by Depositary Receipts.

-Each Rights Holder who subscribes for the purchase of Depositary Units and Preferred Units pursuant to the Offering shall be deemed to have applied for admission as a limited partner of the Partnership with respect to Units acquired and to have agreed to be bound by all of the terms and conditions of the Partnership Agreement, as from time to time in effect.
+Each Rights Holder who subscribes for the purchase of Depositary Units and Preferred Units pursuant to the Offering shall be deemed to have applied for admission as a limited partner of the Partnership with respect to the Units acquired and to have agreed to be bound by all of the terms and conditions of the Partnership Agreement, as from time to time in effect.
 See "Description of Partnership Agreement."